 If you've answered yes to any of these questions, please get in touch!

-#ClimateScam? shorts - a series of 35 short films, each focusing on a particular aspect of climate change confusion or conspiracy, unravelled in detail by our expert contributors.
+Each film focuses on a different common theme of climate change confusion or conspiracy, unravelled in detail by our expert contributors.

-Each of our documentaries takes generally takes over six months to complete and costs up to £40,000.
+Each of our documentaries takes around six months to complete and costs up to £40,000.
 This includes the full production as well as community outreach and creation of screening packs and educational materials.

 We launched this project with a generous bequest from a private individual who cared deeply about nature and the environment.

-We have also received funding from Crowdfunder and Big Give campaigns, as well as grants from the National Lottery Community Fund, Natural England, Aviva Community Fund, Cornwall Council Carbon Neutral Fund, Cornwall Council Climate and Nature Fund, Oak Foundation, Cornwall Community Foundation, Carew Pole Charitable Trust, Digital Plymouth iMayflower Fund, Creative Cornwall Calling Fund, Cornwall Councillor Community Chests, LocalGiving's Magic Little Grants and the Postcode Local Trust and Cornwall Catchment Partnership.
+We previously received funding from Crowdfunder and Big Give campaigns, grants from the National Lottery Community Fund, Natural England, Aviva Community Fund, Cornwall Council Carbon Neutral Fund, Cornwall Council Climate and Nature Fund, Oak Foundation, Cornwall Community Foundation, Carew Pole Charitable Trust, Digital Plymouth iMayflower Fund, Creative Cornwall Calling Fund, Cornwall Councillor Community Chests, LocalGiving's Magic Little Grants and the Postcode Local Trust and Cornwall Catchment Partnership.

-We are also hugely grateful to all the organisations, businesses and individuals who have donated goods and services as fundraising prizes and rewards - as well as all the wonderful people who have donated their time to help us at events and in so many other ways.
+We are hugely grateful to all the organisations, businesses and individuals who have donated goods and services as fundraising prizes and rewards - as well as the wonderful people who donate their time to help us at events and in so many other ways.

 If you are able to help support us to continue our work, please click below to donate.
 Thank you so much!